charguer/optitrust/sc_artifact.md

 the performance improvement.
 Essentially, our code loads the particle data before a conditional, whereas the baseline code loads the data after the conditional, in each of the two branches.
+The fact that we discovered additional optimizations is nice, but it is not the matter of our paper.
+We would have been perfectly happy with producing code with exactly the same performance as the baseline.

 The more particles are involved in the simulation, the more visible the performance difference will appear.
 Reviewers will need to consider sufficiently large values of the number of particles for reproducing the performance gains that we report in the paper.
-However, smaller number of particles could suffice to verify our claim that our code is at least as performant as the baseline.
+However, smaller number of particles should suffice to verify our claim that our code is at least as performant as the baseline.

 **Reference [30]:**